• Messages

 Rotate the tunnel token

-With programmatic access, increment --token-version in the setup service command, set the Workload Identity Federation identifiers, mint a fresh OIDC JWT (it will have expired since install), and re-run setup:
+With programmatic access, increment --token-version in the setup service command, set the Workload Identity Federation identifiers, mint a fresh OIDC JWT, and re-run the setup component:

 # Edit docker-compose.yaml: increment the integer in the setup service's